esdiscuss/esdiscuss/promises.md

 [_Mon Nov 12 08:36:06 PST 2012_](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026284.html)

-On 12 November 2012 16:43, Mark S. Miller <erights at google.com> wrote:
 > The shift back to "when" clearly failed to achieve consensus.

 FWIW, I think "then" is better, because "when" sounds as if it should be passed some kind of predicate or condition.
 It just doesn't read very natural when taking continuations.

-/Andreas

 ## David Bruant